 In mild cases of chordee, a person may not notice that his penis is curved until he gets his first erection during puberty.

-Chordee can happen when the penis suddenly stops growing while a fetus is developing during pregnancy for one of several reasons. that the tissues that eventually become the penis are normally curved around the 10th week of pregnancy.
-If the child is born with a curved penis, this means that the tissues may have stopped developing around that time and remained curved.
+Chordee can happen when the penis suddenly stops growing while a fetus is developing during pregnancy for one of several reasons.

 Doctors aren’t sure what causes tissues to stop growing.
 Genetics may be part of the reason.
 Circumcision done while a child’s penis is inflamed can also cause chordee.
 This is because thick, healing scar tissue can pull the penis up or down, causing it to curve.